 21. If you’re here in July, check out the Taste of Tremont Festival

-If you come during the 3rd Sunday of July like we did, you don’t want to miss the Taste of Tremont.
-One of the big things all our Lyft drivers told us was that Cleveland has a surprisingly fantastic food scene.
-Everyone had a favorite restaurant for every occasion!
+If you come during the 3rd Sunday of July like we did, the Taste of Tremont is one of the things to do in Cleveland that you don’t want to miss.
+All our Lyft drivers told us about the city’s surprisingly fantastic food scene and how they each had a favorite restaurant depending on the occasion!

 Considering Tremont’s diverse history, you can bet there are just as many if not more delicious restaurants and eateries as there are churches.
 Taste of Tremont is an annual festival where all the local businesses of Tremont set up stalls along Professor Avenue from Starkweather to W 10th St. Most of them, of course, are food, though there were some non-food stalls as well.
 It was such a fun festival!
 We went later in the day around 6, so it was probably a lot less hectic than earlier on.